Redocly/redocly-cli/docs/commands/preview-docs.md

 ### Custom port for preview

-By default, without providing the port option, the preview starts on port `8080`, so you can access the docs at `http://localhost:8080`
+By default, without using the `port` option, the preview starts on port `8080`, so you can access the docs at `http://localhost:8080`

 To specify a custom port for the preview, pass the desired value using either short or long option format: